Don’t like notifications at inopportune times? Here’s how you can completely disable app notifications in Windows 10.

-In Windows 10, all notifications are displayed in the Notification center.
-Unlike the previous versions of Windows, apps don’t need to have their own notification system.
-Apps can use the built-in notification center to display all kinds of notifications.
+Unlike the previous versions, Windows apps don’t need to have their own notification system.
+They can use the built-in notification center to display all kinds of notifications.
 As you can guess, the notification center makes it easy to keep track of and manage all notifications in one place.

 Disable Windows 10 Notifications